Scalar resonances in the hadronic light-by-light contribution to the muon $(g-2)$: The hadronic light-by-light tensor

-Five of the integrals in eq. ({\ref{amu}}) can be performed independently of the form of the scalar functions.
-The remaining integrals can be written as a master formula for the HLbL:
+Five of the integrals in Eq. ({\ref{amu}}) can be performed independently of the form of the scalar functions.
+The remaining integrals can be written as a master formula for the HLbL,

 where $Q_j$ is a shorthand notation for the moduli of Euclidean momenta and $\tau$ is the cosine of the angle between $Q_1^\mu$ and $Q_2^\mu$.
-The definitions of the generic kernels $\bar T_i(Q_1,Q_2,\tau)$ can be found in \cite{Colangelo:2017fiz}.
-For the scalar dynamical functions we find
+The definitions of the generic kernels $\bar T_i(Q_1,Q_2,\tau)$ can be found in Ref. \cite{Colangelo:2017fiz}.
+For the scalar dynamical functions, we find

-The previous expressions are functions of the quantities determined in Section~\ref{sec:2}, which in turn are functions of the parameters of the model.
-Once the parameters are fixed, the scalar contribution to the HLbL can be straighforwardly computed.
+The previous expressions are functions of the quantities determined in Sec.~\ref{sec:2}, which in turn are functions of the parameters of the model.
+Once the parameters are fixed, the scalar contribution to the HLbL can be straightforwardly computed.
 The parameters can be determined by matching onto some of the properties of the electromagnetic scalar transition form factor and the three-point correlator $\langle SVV\rangle$.